neondatabase/website/content/docs/introduction/autoscaling.md

 Neon's Autoscaling feature offers the following benefits:

-- **Scaling on demand** Autoscaling is beneficial for workloads that experience variations over time, such as sites with region-specific or daily and weekly changes in demand.
+- **Scale on demand:** Autoscaling helps with workloads that experience variations over time, such as sites with region-specific or daily and weekly changes in demand.
 - **Cost effectiveness**: Autoscaling optimizes resource utilization, ensuring that organizations pay only for the resources they require, rather than over-provisioning for peak loads.
 - **Cost control**: Autoscaling operates within a user-defined range, providing reassurance that your compute resources and costs do not scale indefinitely.
 - **No manual intervention**: After you enable Autoscaling and set scaling boundaries, no manual intervention is required, allowing you to focus on your application development work.